 Implement the Vision and Guiding Principles of the Metropolitan Glasgow Strategic Drainage Partnership, to transform how the city region thinks about and manages rainfall to end uncontrolled flooding and improve water quality.

 Pro-active external comms to spread the message of the vision / guiding principles and the work of the MGSDP is ongoing.
-This includes: biannual distribution of newsletters project specific public engagement events and participation at industry events / workshops and Institution of Civil Engineers Flooding Conference, June 30, 2016, the presentations such as the Institution of Civil Engineers Flooding Conference, June 30, 2016, the CIWEM Scottish Symposium, May 5, the Liveable Cities – Flooding and Climate Change Seminar, November 8, 2016 and the Risk, Resilience and Response in a Changing Climate Conference, January 31, 2017, the SNIFFER Flood Risk Management Conference 5th / 6th February 2018, and the CIWEM Scotland Branch Summer Conference, June 27 2019.
+This includes: biannual distribution of newsletters project specific public engagement events and participation at industry events / workshops and presentations such as the Institution of Civil Engineers Flooding Conference, June 30, 2016, the CIWEM Scottish Symposium, May 5, 2016, the Liveable Cities – Flooding and Climate Change Seminar, November 8, 2016, the Risk, Resilience and Response in a Changing Climate Conference, January 31, 2017, the SNIFFER Flood Risk Management Conference 5th / 6th February 2018, and the CIWEM Scotland Branch Summer Conference, June 27 2019.
 The MGSDP also chaired a session, led a challenge event and hosted an excursion to the east end of Glasgow for the 3rd European Climate Change Adaptation Conference held in Glasgow, 5th to 9th June 2017.
 On 8th March 2019, the MGSDP held a stakeholder event to review the scale of the challenge facing the City region and the projects that have been and will be delivered to mitigate the impact of these challenges.
 A further MGSDP stakeholder event is being planned for late 2020.

-A video has been produced to highlight and promote the MGSDP Vision and Guiding Principles.
+A video has also been produced to highlight and promote the MGSDP Vision and Guiding Principles.

 A Framework for Assessment of Project Success in the Delivery of the Guiding Principles has been created for use on MGSDP projects.